Wondering how to calculate gross profit and what factors affect this number?

 This includes stocking up only as much as you need.
 Using data and analytics can also help predict how much inventory you’ll need throughout the year.

-2. Negotiate better prices
+2. Negotiate Better Prices

 Negotiating better prices with suppliers can be a delicate process.
 However, this can lead to greater cost-saving potential.